STOMACH INTESTINAL PYLORUS SPARING (SIPS) SURGERY IN SEATTLE

 Patients have experienced improvement or resolution of all major comorbidities, including type 2 diabetes, sleep apnea, hypertension and high cholesterol.
 2

-Because weight loss is achieved through stomach restriction as well as malabsorption, this surgery typically provides predictable weight loss with good weight loss maintenance.
+Because weight loss is achieved through stomach restriction as well as malabsorption, a SIPS bariatric procedure typically provides predictable weight loss with good weight loss maintenance.
 Patients report experiencing significantly less malabsorptive symptoms because the common channel length is almost twice that of a standard DS.

 The risk of “dumping” syndrome is very low.
 This occurs after a patient (who has had gastric bypass) consumes sugar or carbohydrates, or eats too quickly, and then experiences nausea, cramping, diarrhea, sweating, vomiting and heart palpitations.

-After this pill-friendly operation, aspirin and other NSAIDS are well tolerated.
+After a pill-friendly SIPS weight loss procedure, aspirin and other NSAIDS are well tolerated.

 Sánchez-Pernaute A, et al. Single-anastomosis duodenoileal bypass with sleeve gastrectomy: metabolic improvement and weight loss in first 100 patients.
 Surgery for Obesity and Related Diseases.
 2013;9(5):731–735.